As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 Mayflies in Maine

-In Maine where we live, there are several different mayflies that thrive in the state’s numerous rivers, streams, and lakes.
+In Maine, where we live, several different mayflies thrive in the state’s numerous rivers, streams, and lakes.
 The most common ones include the Hendrickson mayfly, the March Brown mayfly, and the Green Drake mayfly.

 These insects play a crucial role in aquatic ecosystems, serving as food for fish and other wildlife.
 While mayflies have a brief adult lifespan, ranging from a few hours to a few days, their presence signals a healthy waterway.